frederickf/presentable/README.md

 * html5slides
 * io-2012-slides

-Refer to wiki for details on using Presentable with these presentation frameworks.
+Refer to the [wiki](https://github.com/frederickf/presentable/wiki) for details on using Presentable with these presentation frameworks.

 ## Browser support
 Presentable should work in Firefox, Chrome, Safari, Edge and IE9+.

 ## Quickstart
 These are generic instructions to give you an idea of how to install Presentable.
-Refer to the wiki for framework specific installation instructions.
+Refer to the [wiki](https://github.com/frederickf/presentable/wiki) for framework specific installation instructions.

 ### CSS
 Add the CSS in the &lt;head&gt; tag.